 - Get creative with leftovers.
 When you plan your meals for the week, think about how you’ll be using any leftovers.
 For example, if you roast a chicken on Monday, use the leftover meat for chicken noodle soup on Tuesday and for enchiladas on Wednesday.

 - Buy frozen veggies.
-If you get motivated to eat healthy and fill your cart in the produce section, only to throw it all away five days later, that’s not helping anyone.
-Frozen veggies are just as nutritious and have a months-long shelf life.
+If you get motivated to eat healthily and fill your cart in the produce section, only to throw it all away five days later, that’s not helping anyone.
+Frozen veggies are just as nutritious and have a month-long shelf life.

 - Buy in bulk.
 If you have the storage space, buy staples in bulk.
 It’s nearly always less expensive, by weight, to buy large quantities.

 Don’t let your budget keep you from eating healthy foods.
 And don’t neglect your beverage choices.
-It’s far less expensive to stir a PureLyft into a bottle of water than it is to buy that massive coffee or sugar filled energy drink!
+It’s far less expensive to stir a PureLyft into a bottle of water than it is to buy that massive coffee or sugar-filled energy drink!
+For more tips check out Backyard Boss.